ShubhoshishRoy08/Summerizer/README.md

 # Quickmeds
-Quickmeds is a mobile application built using React Native and Expo, designed to provide users with a seamless experience it is a comprehensive Patient assistive application.
+Welcome to QuickMeds, a React Native Expo project aimed at building a comprehensive patient assistive application.
+This README provides instructions and important information for setting up and running the application during its initial development phase.

 ## Table of Contents
 - [Prerequisites](#Prerequisites)